What is a geocoder?

 - The fastest request is the one you don't make.
 Can you do more caching ?

-- Behind the scenes when you make a request, we make a request to 3scale, the service we use for account management and rate limiting.
+- Behind the scenes when you make a request, we make a request to a service we use for rate limiting.
 We turn that step off for customers, since they have no hard limits.
 So becoming a customer, even an x-small customer makes it faster.

 I don't want to write code to use an API, do you have any ready made libraries?